ZuhirSayuti/Diabetes-Dataset-Health-Analysis/README.md

 # Diabetes Dataset Health Analysis

-This project analyzes a large diabetes dataset using Python and visualizes key insights with Matplotlib and Seaborn.
+This project analyzes a large diabetes dataset using Python and visualizes key insights with Matplotlib and Seaborn and Tableau.
 It provides a comprehensive exploratory data analysis (EDA) of health indicators related to diabetes, smoking, heart disease, and other factors.

 ---